SkyeSong38/SkyeSong38.github.io/_pages/about.md

           <a href="https://www.arxiv.org/abs/2407.20730">paper</a>
           <p></p>
           <p>
             We introduce a novel approach leveraging language embeddings to enhance the coherence of frame-wise visual features related to the same object.
-We learns text embeddings from visual features through a dedicated mapping network, enabling seamless adaptation to various tracking tasks without explicit text annotations.
           </p>
         </td>
     </tr>